High blood pressure overview

 It is important to remember that our blood pressure rises at certain times, and that is not necessarily a bad thing.
 During exercise, for example, the pulse rate and blood pressure increase in order to carry extra blood and oxygen to the muscles.
 When you finish exercising, the blood pressure returns to normal.

 Blood pressure also rises with excitement, anger or fear but this usually does not last long.

-There is only one way: get your blood pressure measured.
-See your family doctor for a blood pressure check.
+Unless it is very high, high blood pressure has no symptoms.
+The only way to know if your blood pressure is elevated is to get it measured.
 Every adult should have their blood pressure checked regularly.
 Your doctor will advise you how often.
 This depends on your age, your general health and whether you are taking any herbal products, supplements or medicines, including the contraceptive pill.

 Medicines can help control high blood pressure but do not cure it.
 Usually blood pressure medicines need to be taken long-term.

 To control blood pressure successfully, you may need 2 or more medicines, each working in a different way.
-Using a combination of medicines often means lower doses can be used.
 We all react differently to medicines, so it may take some time to find the combinations and doses that suit you best.